-- a) To provide locations for community facilities that are visible and accessible to serve the needs of all residents and employees. - b) To encourage multi-purpose and shared use of community, cultural and institutional facilities, including public lands and buildings. - c) To integrate complete and self sufficient neighbourhoods or precincts that have on-site community facilities and essential services located within developments. - d) To provide central locations for community facilities that are visible and accessible and which contribute to excellence in urban design.
+- a) To provide visible locations for accessible community facilities that contribute to excellence in urban design to serve the needs of all residents and employees. - b) To encourage multi-purpose and shared use of community, cultural and institutional facilities, including public lands and buildings. - c) To integrate complete and self sufficient neighbourhoods or precincts that have on-site community facilities and essential services located within developments.